Mahnoor56/Data-Engineer-Projects-/README.md

 Data Ingestion (API to CSV):

-Fetch data from an external REST API.
+Fetch data from an external REST crickbuzz API.

 Convert and save the fetched data as a .csv file.